Geiramy/ApplicationMobileSecure/README.md

 ## If u want to test it : download APK here [Release](https://github.com/Geiramy/ApplicationMobileSecure/releases)

+**Login authentification test : email : admin@admin.fr and passord : password**

-here you can see few screenshots of the application :
+## Here you can see few screenshots of the application :

  - This is the home Activity